vexori/Grow-A-Garden-Dupe-Client/README.md

 ---

 ### ✨ Features

-- Instantly duplicates items when planting, harvesting, or dropping
-- Supports seeds, tools, water, fertilizer, and full-grown plants
+- Supports seeds, gear, pets. and full-grown plants
 - Timing-based system for consistent results
 - Lightweight and optimized — no need to install Python to run it
 - Delivered as a ready-to-use `.exe` file